hmcts/azure-platform-terraform/modules/shutter_page/README.md

     record: "hmcts-sbox.azurefd.net"
 ```

-**Step 4** Now to shutter the above application we would be updtaing the above config as below
+**Step 4** Now to shutter the above application we would be updating the above config as below

 ```
   - name: "plum"